Harpo3/archsimian/README.md

 <b>The 3 directory locations and the Windows drive letter ALL must be identified during initial setup for the program to run.</b>

-(windows drive letter location edit box is not shown in the photo) When complete press the button to "save the configuration and exit". </p>
+When complete press the button to "save the configuration and exit". </p>
 <img src="http://imgur.com/PWjKn3e.png/..." data-canonical-src="http://imgur.com/PWjKn3e.png" width="502" height="600" />

 <b> Troubleshooting</b>

 When you complete the setup menu, ArchSimian will run a diagnostic routine.
 Review the log at <i>.local/share/archsimian/diagnosticslog.txt</i> for recommendations if you encounter problems when starting.
 Diagnostics also run after every MM.DB update.
+If you have a crash, check the log for details, then report what happened if you cannot correct the issue.

 <b> ArchSimian Configuration</b>